 Because English is one of Singapore’s official languages, it is the main language of instruction for most academic topics.
 About 35% of the 4.5 million people speak Mandarin but by no means will you need a sound knowledge of Mandarin to get around and learn effectively.
 If you’re interested in experiencing Asian culture without battling the language barrier, Singapore may be a good fit for you.

 In many programs, students can experience a home-stay for a more personal and culturally immersive experience.
 Alternatively, they can live independently with other students in city apartments.
-Education First’s Program in Singapore offers both options.
-Programs like GlobalLinks offers hotel stays as a form of accommodation for their students.
+Some programs provide both options, while others may offer hotel stays as a form of accommodation for their students.

 Globalinks offers Asian history and Mandarin classes at the University of Singapore.
-Similarly, Education First sponsors a Singaporean program in English that covers subject areas from political science to biology.
+Similarly, CIEE has a Singaporean program in English that covers a wide range of subject areas from anthropology to law.

 The standard of living in Singapore is high, so be prepared to spend more than you may be used to.
 This will, however, vary based on your area of study and the type of lifestyle you lead.
 While in Singapore, plan to budget up to $100 USD a day on food, housing, transportation, personal expenses, and outings -- less if food and housing is provided for you in your program fees.